WoodenBackpack/Python/source/syntax.rst

   print(x)
   #>>>abc

-* Every variable is the reference to a object in memory but for small integers nad short strings it behaves different that in other cases
+* Every variable is the reference to a object in memory but for small integers and short strings it behaves different that in other cases: Unfotunately there is no specified a behviour of references to small strings, it can beheaves differently on different interpreters

 .. code-block:: python